Amantadine: Interactions

-Amantadine may affect the central nervous system due to dopaminergic and anticholinergic properties.
+Amantadine may affect the CNS because of its dopaminergic and anticholinergic properties.
 The mechanisms of action are not fully known.
 Because of the CNS effects, caution is required when prescribing additional CNS stimulants or anticholinergic drugs.
-Thus, concurrent use of alcohol with Amantadine is not recommended due to enhanced CNS depressant effects.
-In addition, anti-dopaminergic drugs such as metoclopramide and typical anti-psychotics should be avoided.
+Thus, concurrent use of alcohol with amantadine is not recommended because of enhanced CNS depressant effects.
+In addition, antidopaminergic drugs such as metoclopramide and typical antipsychotics should be avoided.
 These interactions are likely related to opposing dopaminergic mechanisms of action, which inhibits amantadine's anti-Parkinson effects.